reeshashahid227/AI-Resume-Analyzer/README.md

 Upload a resume in PDF format directly through the Streamlit interface.

 ### 🔍 PDF Text Extraction
-The application extracts readable text from the uploaded resume using `pypdf`.
+The application extracts readable text from the uploaded resume using `PyMuPDF`.

 ### 🧹 Resume Text Preprocessing
 Extracted resume text is cleaned and normalized before analysis to improve consistency.